Umuzi-org/ACN-syllabus/content/qcto/data-science-practitioner/knowledge-modules/km-01/km-01-kt02/_index.md

 #### How Has Data Science Impacted Society?

 Data science has a profound effect on societal well-being.
 When mission-driven organizations are equipped with the right talent, tools, and data, they can create meaningful, real-world change.
-Examples include helping vulnerable families access public benefits, conserving water during droughts, and speeding up refugee resettlement processes—enabling faster access to homes and jobs.
+Examples include helping vulnerable families access public benefits, conserving water during droughts, and speeding up refugee resettlement processes - enabling faster access to homes and jobs.

 #### Why is Data Science Good for Social Impact?